kwpid/Rail-Ops-USA/replit.md

 - Completing jobs earns cash and XP
 - **Auto-refresh system**: Jobs refresh every 30 minutes (at XX:00 and XX:30)
   - Only available jobs refresh; ongoing jobs (with assigned locomotives) are preserved
+  - Dealership stock also refreshes on the same 30-minute cadence
 - **Detailed manifests**: Each job includes breakdown of car types, contents, and weights
 - **Current Jobs tab**: Track ongoing jobs with real-time progress indicators